Menopause After Breast Cancer: Symptoms, Treatment and Support

 Many women also discover that the usual menopause conversation, particularly around HRT, does not fully apply to them.
 This can leave women feeling excluded, uncertain, or unsure where to turn.

-These symptoms can have a real impact on daily life, affecting work, relationships, confidence and overall wellbeing.
+These symptoms can have a real impact on daily life, affecting work, personal relationships, self confidence and overall wellbeing.

 Symptoms may include: